binggu56/lime/README.md

 Main modules

 # Nonlinear molecular spectroscopy
-# sum-of-states

-# dynamical method
-## Quantum regression theorem
+- sum-of-states for multilevel system

-Direct evaluating the many-point correlation functions with the quantum regression theorem
+- correlation function approach (for open quantum systems) Direct computing the many-point correlation functions with the quantum regression theorem

-## driven dynamics
-Simulating the laser-driven dynamics
+- non-perturbative approah (for all systems provided the dynamics can be solved) Simulating the laser-driven dynamics including explicitly all laser pulses

-# Quantum dynamics
+# Molecular quantum dynamics
-## Wavepacket dynamics
+- Wavepacket dynamics
+-- Split-operator method

+- Nonadiabatic dynamics
 - Split-operator method

-## Nonadiabatic dynamics
-- Split-operator method
 For the exact nonadiabatic dynamics of vibronic models in the diabatic representation.

-## Semiclassical quantum trajectory method
+# Semiclassical quantum trajectory method

 # Quantum chemistry